NathanRayM/Product-preview-card-component---Frontend-Mentor/README.md

 ## About The Project

-This challenge is perfect if you're just getting started.
-The shift between the layouts will be a nice test if you're new to building responsive projects.
+This HTML & CSS-only challenge will be perfect for anyone starting to build responsive projects.

 ## Built with